gravitee-io/gravitee-ui-particles/README.md

 [![CircleCI](https://circleci.com/gh/gravitee-io/gravitee-ui-particles/tree/main.svg?style=svg)](https://circleci.com/gh/gravitee-io/gravitee-ui-particles/tree/main)

-Workspace project for the Angular framework.
-This project is itself an Angular workspace created by angular-cli. it contains (currently) only one library `projects/ui-particles-angular`
+Workspace project for the Angular framework

 📚 Go see the showcase of this project with : [Storybook](https://main--6183b02d73381a003a3be1a6.chromatic.com/)

+This project is itself an Angular workspace created by angular-cli.
+It contains (currently) only one library `projects/ui-particles-angular`

 ### Install